 Secondly, if you want to build a lot of lean muscle mass, then you need to start confusing your muscles.
 When your muscles are subjected to the same exercise and intensity through a very strict routine, then your body will anticipate this.
 (1)

-Instead, the aim should be to constantly shock your muscles with new training combinations for cardio, abs, core, and legs.
+Instead, the aim should be to constantly shock your muscles with new training and workout combinations for cardio, abs, core, and legs.

 The below routine should be interpreted as a guide for one week only.
 After the first week, you would need to mix the days and exercises up and change the order.
 The more you can change things around the better.